Nick Harper: Work with other artists

 Harper's first recordings and major live exposure were with his father Roy Harper.
+He played the David Gilmour-penned guitar part on "Hope" on 1985's Whatever Happened to Jugula?, recorded when he was just 16.
+He played on Descendants of Smith (1988), for which he co-wrote "Laughing Inside", and on Once (1990), Death or Glory?
+(1992), and The Dream Society (1998).
+He has also toured several times with his father, and is heard on the live albums In Between Every Line (1986), Unhinged (1993) and Royal Festival Hall Live – June 10th 2001.
+His participation in Roy Harper's 2001 Autumn UK tour was cancelled after he broke his arm.
+Andy Roberts deputised.

 He was a touring member of British pop/rock band Squeeze from 1996–97 and played on one track on their 1998 Domino album.
 Glenn Tilbrook of the band produced Nick's Smithereens and Harperspace albums, which were released on Tilbrook's Quixotic record label.
 The pair often work together, with Harper most recently appearing on Tilbrook's 2004 solo album Transatlantic Ping-Pong.

 He has played lead guitar and sang backing vocals, as well as playing support, at a number of Cy Curnin solo gigs in the USA and elsewhere since the pair met in 2007.

 Harper has written and played with Brighton-based political indie group The Levellers.
 He guested on the band's Top 40 UK single 'Make U Happy' – he co-wrote and played and sang on B-side 'Not in My Name'.

 In 2014 Harper worked with Lana Del Rey on her cover of 'Chelsea Hotel No. 2' by Leonard Cohen.